Prostitution in ancient Rome: Rights and restrictions

 In most circumstances, slave prostitutes could be freely and indiscriminately bought, used and sold.
 Some were slaves of slave pimps.
 The children of slaves were property of their mother's owner, to be disposed as thought fit; but sometimes the seller of a female slave attached a ne serva prostituatur clause to the ownership papers to prevent her being forcefully prostituted once sold; if the new owner or any owner thereafter used her as a prostitute she would be freed.
 This may have been an attempt to conserve what honor was possible for the slave herself, or to remove any possibility of dishonour from the vendor, who might otherwise be thought to have played the part of a pimp, and contravened one of the most fundamental of Roman norms.
-For all social classes, a virgin girl's chastity was her most valued personal asset, not to be squandered.Under Hadrian, slaves were protected from being sold to pimps or gladiator schools "unless for good reason".
+For all social classes, a virgin girl's chastity was her most valued personal asset, not to be squandered.
+Under Hadrian, slaves were protected from being sold to pimps or gladiator schools "unless for good reason".
 Septimius Severus made protection of slaves from forced prostitution a duty of the urban praetor.

 Male prostitution

 The Romans opposed Roman citizens being penetrated, which they associated with effeminacy.
 Cato the Elder was very open about his feelings of sexuality.
-He, and many other Romans, thought the Greek's idea of free sexuality was shameful.
-Cato didn't want any Roman man to be "too feminine", as he considered this dishonourable.
+He, and many other Romans, thought the Greeks' idea of free sexuality was shameful.
+Cato did not want any Roman man to be "too feminine", as he considered this dishonourable.
 However, it was common for Roman men to engage in sex with males as the active partner.

 Relations were common in the Roman public baths, as men and women bathed separately.
 It is probable that male prostitution took place in these Roman bath houses as well.

-There are multiple Latin terms used for a male prostitute, such as scortum (gender neutral) and exoltus (specific to males over the age of 18).
+There are multiple Latin terms used for a male prostitute, such as scortum (gender neutral) and exoletus (specific to males over the age of 18).

 Male prostitutes may have been given a percentage of their earnings, where female prostitutes were not.
 Graffiti advertisements show evidence of male prostitution in Pompeii.

 The 1st-century historian Valerius Maximus presents a story of complicated sexual psychology in which a freedman had been forced by his owner to prostitute himself during his time as a slave; the freedman kills his own young daughter when she loses her virginity to her tutor.